brodster1500-alt/Highground/README.md

-We are a work in progress and are now were to being done.
+We are a work in progress and are no were to being done.